NASA-Planetary-Science/sbpy/docs/about.rst

 context of planetary astronomy with a clear focus on asteroids and comets.

 As such, `sbpy` is open source and freely available to everyone.
-The development of `sbpy` is funded through NASA PDART Grant No. 80NSSC18K0987, but contributions are welcome by everyone!
+The development of `sbpy` is funded through NASA Planetary Data Archiving, Restoration, and Tools (PDART) Grant Numbers 80NSSC18K0987 and 80NSSC22K0143, but contributions are welcome from everyone!

 Why sbpy?